Jonathan Livingston Seagull (film): Production

 Director Hall Bartlett first read the book Jonathan Livingston Seagull in a San Fernando Valley barbershop when he impulsively decided to call the publisher, Macmillan, and then author Richard Bach, to buy the film rights.
 Bartlett suggested that the story needed to be told simply, without animation or actors, and acquired the property for $100,000 and fifty percent of the profits.
 He granted Bach final approval rights on the film and all advertising and merchandising "gimmickry.”
 During production, Bartlett declared, "I was born to make this movie."

 Leslie Parrish was hired by Bartlett to be the film's Associate Producer.
 She played a role in hiring cinematographer Jack Couffer (who was later nominated for the Academy Award for Best Cinematography for his work) as well as aerial cameraman Jim Freeman.
 Parrish also chose several of the film's locations, and she helped to take care of the film's seagulls, many of whom were corralled in a suite at a local Holiday Inn in Carmel, CA. However, Bartlett ultimately demoted Parrish's credit from Associate Producer to "Researcher".

+Working with the birds

+To train the birds needed for the production, Hall Bartlett hired veteran animal trainer Ray Berwick, best known for his work on Alfred Hitchcock's The Birds.
+However, shortly after Jonathan Livingston Seagull started production, Berwick had an unexpected heart attack, so his younger apprentice, Gary Gero, took over the majority of the bird-training duties.
+Berwick later accused Bartlett of pressuring him more than any director he'd previously worked with; Bartlett subsequently apologized to Berwick.

+A 1975 New York Times article by T.E.D.
+Klein alleged, "During filming of Paramount's Jonathan Livingston Seagull, dozens of birds were reportedly killed by caustic bleaches and hair sprays, others were crippled by control cords, and some 88 suffered eye injuries".
+However, Gero has denied that there was such animal cruelty on the set, responding that instead there was "trainer" cruelty, since trainers were often bitten by the birds.
+Leslie Parrish has confirmed that she and her hairdresser helped bleach the seagulls' wings white, but has insisted that she fiercely protected the birds that were under her supervision, while also acknowledging that she wasn't in favor of the way that Berwick handled the birds.

+The sequence where a hawk attacks Jonathan did not appear in the original book.
+The scene does, however, appear in Richard Bach's initial shooting screenplay; Bach later admitted that he may have agreed to write the scene for the film, but changed his mind once he saw the finished scene, when he was appalled by its violence.
+Gary Gero has confirmed that he personally trained the two birds for the sequence, and that the hawk's talons were protected so that it wouldn't injure the seagull playing Jonathan.
+Gero states that during filming, he was actually more worried about the hawk's safety than the seagull's safety, since seagulls can be equally vicious.